Nathiington/Nathiington/README.md

 #### - Lead Developer at seipone.ai (AKA Seriti Insights)

-I'm mostly interested in Frontend Engineering and UX Design so feel free to reach out if you're interested in talking about those.
+I'm mostly interested in Frontend Engineering and UX Design so feel free to reach out on Twitter, LinkedIn or email(ntrankopo@gmail.com) if you're interested in talking to me about code.
 Also if you feel like going through some of my public repos definitely do ,although it's a just a bunch of nothing repos of me learning how to code 😅.